 P.L.
 31-77 authorizes the general appropriation from the Tourist Attraction Fund to various autonomous agencies of the Government of Guam.
 Specifically, P.L.
-31-77 authorizes appropriation amounting to \$400,000 to GVB for the Guam Council on the Arts and Humanities Agency (CAHA) for Guam's participation at the Festival of the Pacific Arts.
+31-77 authorizes appropriation amounting to \$400,000 to the Guam Visitor's Bureau (GVB) for the Guam Council on the Arts and Humanities Agency (CAHA) for Guam's participation at the Festival of the Pacific Arts.
 This appropriation shall continue to be available until expended and is not subject to transfer or use for any other purpose.